nodepy/nodepy/README.md

     ppym init                    (initialize a package.json)
-    ppym dist                    (create a .tar.gz archive from the current package) ppym register                (register a new account on the package registry) ppym upload <filename>       (upload a file to the package registry) ppym install [-g]            (install all dependencies of the current package) ppym install [-g] .          (install a package from a directory)
+    ppym dist                    (create a .tar.gz archive from the current package) ppym register                (register a new account on the package registry) ppym publish                 (create a package distro and upload to the registry) ppym upload <filename>       (upload a file to the package registry) ppym install [-g]            (install all dependencies of the current package) ppym install [-g] .          (install a package from a directory)